 Crude oil continues to trade around $73 a barrel, and gold is trading around $1775.3 an ounce.
 Bitcoin remains at $32,700, recovering losses from earlier in the week.

 The US manufacturing activity data was released yesterday.
 The figures showed that manufacturing expanded at a strong pace in June, going back to 2007 records.
 At the same time, manufacturing companies are working with high input growth, hiring problems, and delays with suppliers.

-Yesterday, a draft legislation that could ‘clip the wings’ of tech giants such as Amazon and Google was debated in the US.
-The bills, in question, seek to reduce the monopoly of the big tech companies, and leave little more room for other companies in the market.
-The anti-trust package is made up of 6 bills and one of the bills that was approved yesterday proposes that internet platforms share browsing data with other platforms.
+Yesterday, draft legislation that could ‘clip the wings’ of tech giants such as Amazon and Google was debated in the US.
+The bills, in question, seek to reduce the monopoly of the big tech companies and leave little more room for other companies in the market.
+The anti-trust package is made up of 6 bills and one of the bills that were approved yesterday proposes that internet platforms share browsing data with other platforms.

 The bills being debated by the House of Representatives are getting a lot of pushbacks from both sides of the aisle and from the companies affected.
 Google is trying to put pressure on congressmen to delay the passage of the bills.
 In the meantime, Apple released a report yesterday, stating that consumer safety could be compromised if other platforms (other than the App Store) are used to download apps.

 Some data releases and economic events scheduled for today could generate volatility in the markets:

 · United States Core Durable Goods Orders m/m

 · United States Gross Domestic Product (GDP) q/q